Monthly Events:

 - Join us for Tea at the In Person meetings at 6:30 – 7pm for a chat and to create community.

-- For environmental reasons if you can please bring your own tea cup.
+Please bring Indoor shoes for the meeting - For environmental reasons if you can please bring your own tea cup.

 - If you would like to volunteer to help set up the hall please come at 6:15pm